thecodingrunner/thecodingrunner/README.md

 # 💫 About Me:
 After graduating with a Masters degree in Mechanical Engineering, and living in Japan for 6 months, I discovered Web Development, and since then have committed myself to becoming a professional developer.
-I enjoy developing innovative and stylish web solutions and applications.
+I enjoy developing innovative websites and web applications.

 ## 🌐 Socials: